 18.1.
 Source data

-Data collection is carried out by NSIs and research institutes working on their behalf.
-See a 2018 presentation for a full list of sources.
+EFA data collection is carried out annually by national statistical institutes and research institutes working on their behalf.

 A set of validation rules is applied to assure internal and time-series consistency and improve consistency with related data (national accounts, FAO, JFSQ).
 Countries are asked to justify large differences and values where plausibility questions arise.